oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Training method: *Dense*
 ++++++++++++++++++++++++

-In *dense* training method, all possible data points for each feature are considered as possible splits for the current node and evaluated for best split computation.
+In the *dense* training method, all possible data points for each feature are considered as possible splits for the current node and evaluated for best split computation.

 .. _df_t_math_hist: